iterative/dvc.org/content/docs/dvclive/get-started.md

 ### HTML report

-By default, DVCLive generates an HTML report in `dvclive/report.html`.
+If and when `step` is updated, DVCLive generates or updates an HTML report in `dvclive/report.html` which will contain all the logged data.

-This report will contain all the logged data and will be automatically updated during training on each `step` update!

 ![](/img/dvclive-html.gif)